I Want To...

 I Want to...

-Hopkins Pulse - The Newest CT: Faster than a Heartbeat
+Physician Update - The Newest CT: Faster Than a Heartbeat

-“Our goal,” says Joao Lima, director of cardiovascular imaging for Johns Hopkins, “is to increase certainty about which patients need an invasive procedure for opening an arterial blockage and to spare patients who do not from the risk of unnecessary diagnostic procedures.”
+“Our goal is to increase certainty about which patients need an invasive procedure for opening an arterial blockage and to spare patients who do not from unnecessary diagnostic procedures,” says Lima.
+“The CTP test developed by Johns Hopkins cardiologist Richard George makes it that much more obvious.”

-“Speed and accuracy of diagnosis are the bottom line,” says Lima, who sees CT as the ultimate device for assessing patients for CAD the world over.
+“Speed and diagnostic accuracy are the bottom line,” says Lima.
 “We are learning more and more, which clinicians everywhere can use to make better assessments of coronary disease and administer the best care.”